tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ## Key Updates

-DLTS 1.3 implementations MUST send a KeyUpdate message prior to updating the keys they are using to protect application data traffic.
+DTLS 1.3 implementations MUST send a KeyUpdate message prior to updating the keys they are using to protect application data traffic.
 As with other handshake messages with no built-in response, KeyUpdates MUST be acknowledged.
-In order to facilitate epoch reconstruction {{#reconstruction}} implementations MUST NOT send a new KeyUpdate until the previous KeyUpdate has been acknowledged (this avoids having too many epochs in active use).
+In order to facilitate epoch reconstruction {{reconstructing}} implementations MUST NOT send a new KeyUpdate until the previous KeyUpdate has been acknowledged (this avoids having too many epochs in active use).